gkanishk/search-it-right/README.md

 **Steps I took to optimise this app:**
 - Reduced image size to 90%.
-- Used components for comman components.
+- Used components for common components.
 - Used NextJs routing module for routers.
 - Removed un-used modules.